bpsm/edn-java/README.md

 ## Parsing

 You'll need to create a Parser and supply it with some input.
-Factory methods are provided which accept either a `CharSequence` or a `java.io.Reader`.
+Factory methods are provided which accept either a `java.lang.CharSequence` or a `java.io.Reader`.
 You can then call `nextValue()` on the Parser to read values form the input.
-When the input is exhausted, `nextValue()` will return `Token.END_OF_INPUT`.
+When the input is exhausted, `nextValue()` will return `Parser.END_OF_INPUT`.

 ```java